Before you attempt this you need to add the REST provider to your list of available sources.

 Notice I don't mention that you should add the tokens to the available fields.
 That is because these tokens will be stored in the OAuthSettings.txt file, as encrypted data, after you click on the Authorize OAuth button.

-Following that you should change the Initiate OAuth to RESET and it will automatically update the tokens in the file when they are about to expire.
+Following that you should change the Initiate OAuth to REFRESH and it will automatically update the tokens in the file when they are about to expire.

 There are three methods to connect with, that are controlled by the OAuth Grant Type option.